 Video is an engaging and relevant ways to draw learners in, diversify instruction and model skills.
 There are a variety of sources where you can find videos for teaching, and this page will give a few tips for teaching with video.

-Below are some of our favourite video sources.
+Below are some of our favourite video sources with suggestions from Library Services, faculty and the Teaching and Learning team.
 Try a few in your teaching:

 The Library has something for everyone.
 These sources run the gamut from major motion pictures, case studies, documentaries, trades safety videos, nursing and care videos and more.
 Chances are, if you’re looking for it, the Library has it.
 You can also connect with their helpful staff to find videos to suit your exact need.